 (the brother risking many things to impress his girlfriend).

 In science, cause-and-effect is pretty predictable, EXCEPT When you put humans into the equation.
 Then, like with brother’s tires, more problems can arise because the principles of cause-and-effect are ignored.

-Opinions and desires and even love don’t change the laws of physics.
+Opinions and desires and even love doesn’t change the laws of physics.

-AANNDD, when cause-and-effect are applied to human relationships, local conditions can change outcomes.
+AANNDD, when cause-and-effect are applied to human relationships, special conditions can change outcomes.

 Scaring dad from behind a tree in the afternoon is far different from scaring dad in the hallway at midnight,

 When cause-and-effect events are purely human, deciphering motives are critical to successful problem solving.